ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 > Machine learning is the biggest advance in how we can do engineering since the scientific method - Steve Juvertson

-Since 2010 there has been a revolution in artificial intelligence, powered by machine learning.
-Machine learning has blown past the previous state of the art across a wide range of difficult problems:
+In 2010 began a revolution in artificial intelligence (AI).
+Modern AI approaches have blown past the previous state of the art across a wide range of difficult problems, such as computer vision and language translation.
+The state of the art on difficult tasks object recognition, image classification, speech recognition and language translation are all powered by a specific kind artificial intelligence - machine learning.

 ![fig2]({{ '/assets/ml_energy/fig1.png' }})

 *Recent progress in computer vision on the ImageNet benchmark - [The Malicious Use of Artificial Intelligence: Forecasting, Prevention, and Mitigation](https://arxiv.org/pdf/1802.07228.pdf)*

-Currently, machine learning forms the core part of the breakthrough performance in computer vision and language processing.
-The state of the art on difficult tasks object recognition, image classification, speech recognition and language translation are all powered by a specific kind of machine learning - deep learning.

 The impacts of these technologies is seen most in digital industries, such as social media or entertainment companies.
 It's what drives the performance of Google Translate, why the autocomplete is your email client becomes more useful over time, and why the accuracy of online advertisements has some convinced that Facebook is listening to you.